1982–83 Pittsburgh Penguins season

 The 1982–83 Pittsburgh Penguins season was their 16th in the National Hockey League (NHL).
-This was the Penguins worst season to date, winning a meager 18 games and accumulating only 45 points: they finished in last place in the NHL, thus ending their four-season playoff streak.
+This was the Penguins worst season to date and missing the playoffs for the first time since the 1977–78 season, winning a meager 18 games and accumulating only 45 points: they finished in last place in the NHL for the first time in franchise history, thus ending their four-season playoff streak.

 General Manager Baz Bastien was killed as a result of an automobile collision on March 15, 1983.
 The team wore black armbands on their home jerseys for the remainder of the season in his honor.